dshato42/terraform/terraform-eks/README.md

 Create ecr (Elastic container registry)

-    1. provision using Terraform see [ecr-terrafrom.tf] .
+    1. provision using Terraform see [ecr terraform file] ecr-terrafrom.tf.

     2. can be created using aws cli using the following commands.
         `aws ecr create-repository --repository-name [REPOSITORY NAME]`